TheGeneGenieProject/GeneGenie.Gedcom/Contributing.md

 Any changes you commit should have passing unit tests covering them, see [the Microsoft style guidelines for unit tests](https://github.com/aspnet/Home/wiki/Engineering-guidelines#unit-tests-and-functional-tests).
 Unit tests should be written in xUnit.

-If you can supply failing test data then it would be most appreciated.
+If you can supply failing test data then it would be most appreciated..

 ### Documentation